Now that my son and his family live in

 At a landscape smothered in snowdrifts of shimmering white

-Snow laden limbs of Magnolias will hang, some splintered, appearing
+Snow laden limbs of Magnolias will hang, some splintered, appearing lifeless

 Draped beneath an apparent death grip of frozen veneer